-🚺 Tip: To display a Lightning component to your flow users, add it as a Lightning component screen field instead.
+Tip: To display a Lightning component to your flow users, add it as a Lightning component screen field instead.

-Field Description Lightning Component Select the Lightning component to use as an action.
-The component must implement the lightning: availableForFlowActions interface.
-Inputs Set the component's attributes using values from the flow.
-Outputs Pass values from the component's attributes into flow variables.
+Pass values from the component's attributes into flow variables.
 When the component's controller finishes executing, control returns to the flow, and these values are assigned to the specified variables.